Alcorr Double Wall Corrugated (DWC) Polyethylene (PE) Piping System for Gravity-Flow (Non-Pressure) Applications — Drainage, Sewerage & Cross-Drainage

 | 1000 | 1.80 |

-Excavated spoils shall not be deposited in the near proximity of the trench to prevent collapse of sides.
-Trench sides shall be supported by shoring or MS sheet piling where necessary.
-DWC PE Pipes may be laid at very wide, smooth curvatures without transitional manholes, owing to their inherent flexible properties.
+Excavated spoils shall not be deposited in close proximity to the trench, to prevent collapse of the sides.
+Trench sides shall be supported by shoring or M.S. sheet piling where necessary.
+DWC PE pipes may be laid along very wide, smooth curvatures without transitional manholes, owing to their inherent flexibility.

-Protective shoring works shall be strong enough to prevent caving of trench walls or subsidence of adjacent areas.
-Simple shoring shall comprise 38–50 mm thick and 30 cm wide timber planks set vertically at close intervals and firmly strutted at requisite horizontal layers.
+Protective shoring shall be strong enough to prevent caving of trench walls or subsidence of adjacent areas.
+Simple shoring comprises 38–50 mm thick × 300 mm wide timber planks set vertically at close intervals and firmly strutted at the requisite horizontal layers.
 The topmost cross-strut layer shall extend beyond the shoring framework to rest on adjacent native soil for adequate protection.

 Underground public and private utility services exposed during excavation shall be effectively supported under the guidance of the service owners.

-Sewer installation trenches shall be adequately free from water during pipe placement at proper gradient until the pipe is integrated through joint assembly with the already-laid segment.
-Pumped water shall be continuously disposed of in a nearby drainage system or to the completed downstream portion of the sewer line.
+Sewer installation trenches shall be kept free of water during pipe placement at proper gradient, until the pipe is integrated into the already-laid segment through joint assembly.
+Pumped water shall be discharged continuously to a nearby drainage system or to the completed downstream portion of the sewer line.

 A sound installation begins with a stable foundation.
-The trench bottom should be slightly over-excavated to allow for bedding material and should be free of large stones, soil lumps or debris.
+The trench bottom shall be slightly over-excavated to allow for bedding material, and shall be free of large stones, soil lumps and debris.
 Over- or under-excavation may be required to remove rock outcroppings, muck or other unsuitable materials.

-The light weight of DWC PE pipe makes it desirable for its structural integrity, hydraulic efficiency and ease of handling — but this same characteristic makes thermoplastic pipes prone to flotation.
-When the uplift on a pipe exceeds the downward force of self-weight and overburden load, the system will rise or heave.
-Where flotation is a possibility, proper installation and/or anchoring of the pipe are imperative.
+The light weight of DWC PE pipe is desirable for its structural integrity, hydraulic efficiency and ease of handling — but the same characteristic makes thermoplastic pipes prone to flotation.
+When the uplift on a pipe exceeds the downward force of self-weight and overburden load, the pipeline can rise or heave.
+Where flotation is a possibility, proper installation and/or anchorage are imperative.

 | Nominal Diameter (mm) | Nominal OD (mm) | Weight Wpipe (kg/m) |